hyperskill/intro-to-github/README.md

 You cannot directly modify files in this repo because you are not a *collaborator*.

 The **Issues** tab is used to discuss ideas, enhancements, bugs, questions, and so on.
 They are grouped by *Open* and *Closed*.
+You may perform several commits in the same branch with different changes to better understand this process.
+You can also create or upload a new file in this repo if you want.
 The **Pull requests** tab contains proposals to make some changes in the files located in the repository.
 Repo's owners may review a request and put your changes if they look good.

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.